 Social Security Hearings with a SSD lawyer

+A disability hearing is a confidential proceeding that is commonly held in a small conference room or by video-teleconference and sometimes by telephone.
 What happens in the hearing room?
-Most judges commence Social Security disability hearings by recounting the “case history” of the disability claim and reciting the issues to be decided.
+Most judges start Social Security disability hearings by recounting the “case history” of the disability claim and reciting the issues to be decided.

-Although judges often recite what a claimant needs to prove in order to prove the case, they rarely give a well-defined and simple explanation.
+Although judges may recite what you need to prove in order to prove the case, they rarely give a well-defined and simple explanation.
 Rather, they usually state that the claimant must be “unable to perform substantial gainful activity which exists in significant numbers in the economy, considering your age, education and work experience.”
 Such a statement may give the claimant the false notion that they have to be bedridden to get disability benefits.
-This is the precise reason why you should seek the assistance of a SSD lawyer.
+This is the precise reason why you should seek the assistance of an experience disability lawyer.

-If you have been denied Social Security disability benefits, please fill out the claim evaluation form on this page to contact a SSD lawyer from Roose & Ressler.
+If you have been denied Social Security disability benefits, please fill out the claim evaluation form on this page to seek help from an experienced disability lawyer at Roose & Ressler.